JPHaus/AutomateTheBoringStuff/README.md

 # AutomateTheBoringStuff
-Code and projects from "Automate The Boring Stuff with Python, Al Sweigart"
+Projects and ideas sparked from the book "Automate The Boring Stuff with Python, Al Sweigart".